zlhuang08/Identity_Preserving_NST/REPORT.md

 ## Abstract

 We present an identity-preserving extension to fast neural style transfer that maintains facial identity while applying artistic styles.
-Our approach integrates a face recognition loss into the AdaIN framework, achieving a balance between stylization and identity preservation.
-Using 100% synthetic faces for ethical compliance, we demonstrate that our model preserves facial structure better than the baseline while maintaining comparable artistic quality, all at real-time speeds (0.13s per image, 300x faster than optimization-based methods).
+Our approach integrates a face recognition loss into the AdaIN framework, with comprehensive hyperparameter exploration across 8 orders of magnitude (γ = 0 to 100,000) revealing optimal identity weight γ=1000.
+Using 100% synthetic faces for ethical compliance, we demonstrate that our model achieves +2.2% face similarity improvement (0.7623 vs 0.7399) with acceptable style quality trade-off (+9.3% style loss), all at real-time speeds (~0.13s per 512×512 image, 300× faster than optimization-based methods).
+Counterintuitively, we find that intermediate identity weights (γ=0.1-10) harm performance, while extreme values (γ>1000) cause style collapse—revealing that identity loss must constitute 3-15% of total loss to be effective.

-**Keywords:** Neural Style Transfer, Face Recognition, Identity Preservation, AdaIN, Deep Learning
+**Keywords:** Neural Style Transfer, Face Recognition, Identity Preservation, AdaIN, Deep Learning, Hyperparameter Optimization

 ---